skurisu/mobile-flashcards/README.md

+# Mobile Flashcards

+This app is for creating decks of flashcards.
+Add cards to your deck and then quiz yourself to see how much you remember!
+Please note that this app has been developed specifically for the iOS platform.

+## Getting started

+To get the app up and running, clone down this repo and use command `yarn install` followed by `yarn start`.
+Follow the terminal prompts by using `i` to open the app in an iOS simulator or `q` to display a QR code to scan to your device.
+If running the app via QR code on an iOS device, make sure to install the latest version of [Expo](https://itunes.apple.com/us/app/expo-client/id982107779?mt=8).

+---

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).